-Types of language testing for international use
+Types of language testing for European use

 While those tests cover foreign languages in general, each official language comes with its own exam for you to study for, and you can generally find practice material to see how you measure up to each level.
 While you can find seemingly unlimited unofficial tests for these things, it’s important to know what the official exam for your target language is.

 The European languages follow the same scale, as set by the Common European Framework of Reference of Languages, or CEFR.
 This makes it easy to kind of generally figure out where you are in your language, once you have a basic understanding of how this scale works.
 It goes like this:

 - Understand and use familiar everyday expressions and very basic phrases aimed at the satisfaction of needs of a concrete type

 - Can introduce themselves and others and can ask and answer questions about personal details such as where they live, people they know, and things they have

 - Can interact in a simple way provided the other person talks slowly and clearly and is prepared to help

 In other words, A1 is tourist level.
 You can ask where the bathroom is, where the bus is, and introduce yourself, but that’s pretty much it.

 A2 – Elementary language level

 - Can understand sentences and frequently used expressions related to areas of most immediate relevance (e.g. very basic personal and family information, shopping, local geography, employment)